groq/mlagility/docs/tools_user_guide.md

 > See the [Filtering Model Hashes tutorial](https://github.com/groq/mlagility/blob/main/examples/cli/discovery.md#filtering-model-hashes) for a detailed example.

-### Search Directory

-Path to a directory (defaults to the command line command line location), which serves as the search path for input scripts.

-Usage:
-- `benchit benchmark INPUT_SCRIPTS --search-dir SEARCH_DIR`
-  - Benchmark script INPUT_SCIPT which can be found in directory SEARCH_DIR.
-- `benchit benchmark --search-dir SEARCH_DIR --all`
-  - Benchmark all scripts which can be found in directory SEARCH_DIR.

-Available as an API argument:
-- `benchmark_script(search_dir=...)`

-> See the [Search Directory tutorial](https://github.com/groq/mlagility/blob/main/examples/cli/discovery.md#search-directory) for a detailed example.

 ### Benchmark All Scripts

 Benchmark all models within all script (.py) files in the search directory.

 Usage:
-- `benchit benchmark --all`
+- `benchit benchmark *.py`
   - Benchmark all scripts which can be found at the command line location.
-- `benchit benchmark --search-dir SEARCH_DIR --all`
+- `benchit benchmark SEARCH_DIR/*.py`
   - Benchmark all scripts which can be found in directory SEARCH_DIR.

-Available as an API argument:
-- `benchmark_script(benchmark_all=True/False)`

-> See the [Benchmark All Scripts tutorial](https://github.com/groq/mlagility/blob/main/examples/cli/discovery.md#benchmark-all-scripts) for a detailed example.
+> See the [Benchmark Multiple Scripts tutorial](https://github.com/groq/mlagility/blob/main/examples/cli/discovery.md#benchmark-multiple-scripts) for a detailed example.

 ### Use Slurm